-Your content has to be relevant and of quality
+Your content has to be relevant and high-quality

 Because LinkedIn takes into account posts that get a lot of interactions in their first hours after going live, you have to make sure that the content is relevant to users.
-You don’t want something totally irrelevant going viral quickly.
+You don’t want something totally irrelevant to go viral quickly.

 In addition, for your content to be high quality, you should scrutinize everything in the publication closely:

 ➡️ The copy must be explanatory and attract the public.
-Emojis attract a lot of attention and are increasingly used.
+A good hook at the beginning.
+For example, ask your audience a question like the example above.
+Emojis also attract a lot of attention and are increasingly used.

 Publish content regularly